xlsrln/cat/site/teams.md

 They now strive for speed and a great time.
 "Rally with us if times are none and fun is all." -Captn Sharkhorse

-members: captn sharkhorse, Esc0ped, NEWTIMEROB, Ausee
+members: captn sharkhorse, Esc0ped, NEWTIMEROB, Ausee, Taco

 #